tsda-ltda/nemesys/api-manager/internal/uauth/readme.md

-# Users Auth routes
+# Authentication

-All routes that interact directly with users authentication are grouped are here.
+All routes that interact directly with user authentication are here.

 ## Login